kubernetes/kubernetes/docs/devel/e2e-node-tests.md

 ## Running tests against a gce image

-* Build a gce image from a prepared gce host
+* Option 1: Build a gce image from a prepared gce host
   * Create the host from a base image and configure it (see above)
     * Run tests against this remote host to ensure that it is setup correctly before doing anything else
   * Create a gce *snapshot* of the instance
   * Create a gce *disk* from the snapshot
   * Create a gce *image* from the disk
+* Option 2: Copy a prepared image from another project
+  * Instructions above
 * Test that the necessary gcloud credentials are setup for the project
   * `gcloud compute --project <project> --zone <zone> images list`
   * Verify that your image appears in the list